 Freedom to explore in an idyllic setting

-Taverham Hall’s 100 acres of ancient woodland provides the perfect environment for our Forest School in which to bring learning to life.
+Taverham Hall’s 100 acres of ancient woodland with its outdoor classroom and pizza oven, provides the perfect environment for our Forest School lessons in which to bring learning to life.
+Children from Early Years onwards simply relish opportunities to get messy, make noise, offer ideas and explore all year round.
 A range of evidence, originating in Scandinavia and supported by the British Government, validates the importance of hands-on learning outside the classroom.

 FSA commented: “We are delighted to celebrate our first recognised Forest School Provider in Norfolk!
 Congratulations to Langley Preparatory School at Taverham Hall.”

 You can read more about this news here: https://www.langleyschool.co.uk/prep/celebrating-fsa-forest-school-provider-award/

 At Langley Preparatory School at Taverham Hall we have tested outside-learning theories and reaped the rewards.
 Children, in Early Years, Pre-Prep and the Prep School, let their imaginations run wild all year round, in Donkey Pen, Elephant’s Nest and other areas within the extensive grounds.
 Structured tasks and achievable goals are set to increase self-confidence and encourage teamwork.
 Tending their own garden areas also helps children to understand responsibility.

 Children’s social skills tend to flourish with increased independence, self-confidence and motivation as a direct result.